 Mask rules in South Australia

-You must wear a face mask in South Australia if you are over the age of 12 in the following settings:
+Wearing a mask in South Australia is recommended in the following settings:

 Buy masks in South Australia

 However, with the rise of the extremely transmissible Omicron variant, both of these styles of masks have fallen out of favour.
 Most experts now believe that N95, KN95 and P2 masks are far better options to protect yourself and your community.
 All 3 mask styles are similar, forming a tight seal and filtering out 94–95% of particles.